olanrewajufarooq/VariableTiltHexacopter/README.md

    - tilt_angle - tilt angle of the rotors for fixed tilt in radians (one value for all).
    - hover_altitude -
    - hover_gain -
-   Use any of the following commands:
+   **Use any of the following commands:** depending on the default values you may want to override.
    ```bash
    ros2 launch hexacopter_description hover_control.launch.py hover_altitude:=5.0 hover_gain:=12.0
    ```